jensengillett/verificationbot/README.md

 # jensengillett/verificationbot
-Discord verification bot.
+Discord verification bot designed for postsecondary institutions.
 Fully modular and configurable.

 # Background
 This project started as a small project for the UVic Engineering and Computer Science discord.
 With a growing server population, we wanted to make an automated system to stop non-UVic students from accessing the remainder of the Discord server.
 It was with this goal in mind that this bot was initially created.